towersvault/shinpokered/README.md

     - Crash damage from jump kicks and pkmn hurting itself cannot be Countered
   - To prevent infinite loops, Rage ends after 2 to 3 turns (attack boosts are kept)
   - Non-link enemy mons now have PP, so always run checks for 0 PP during the disable effect
-  - Fixed an issue with Disable's counter on slower 'mons
+  - Fixed an issue with Disable's counter on slower 'mons and also corrected the statistical outcomes of the counter

 - Graphical Fixes